ed-andre/betterjobs-snow/README.md

 ## Project Architecture

-The project consists of a Dagster data pipeline implementing a medallion architecture (Bronze, Silver, Gold) for retrieving, processing, and storing job data in Snowflake for analytics and reporting.
+The project consists of a Dagster data pipeline implementing a medallion architecture (Bronze, Silver, Gold, Serve) for retrieving, processing, and storing job data in Snowflake for analytics and reporting.

 ### Data Flow Architecture